zakariamaaraki/RemoteCodeCompiler/README.md

 The average compilation duration provides a reliable estimate of how long it typically takes to compile code, while the maximum and 95th percentile durations indicate the upper bounds under the test conditions.

+> *Remark: The compilation time includes the time taken for the creation of the container.*

 ### Compilation Time Distribution

 | Language | Max Compilation Time (s) | Avg Compilation Time (s) | 95th Percentile Compilation Time (s) |